 The Save More chapters shared a family’s struggle to become debt-free and thrive in a place many of us wouldn’t choose.
 A chapter devoted to insuring yourself by keeping your finances (at least somewhat) separate from your partner was the best discussion I’ve ever read about money and why “mine vs. ours” matters.
 Other Save More topics included financial infidelity, the power of emergency funds in pursuing fulfilling work, risk tolerance, and the importance of women investing their money and talking about it.

 Read Brynne’s Guest Post on Women Who Money: What Are The Best Robo Advisors For Socially Responsible Investing?

 When One Thing Affects Everything focuses heavily on topics rarely discussed – mental health issues and how they affect our ability to earn and manage money.
 Brynne includes an explanation of how domestic and economic abuse threatens a woman’s financial future; Along with the challenges of women (and families) raising special needs children.

 If it sounds like my review is giving away a lot of the book, believe me, I’m not!
-There is so much information explained in a way that is accessible to people at any stage of their money journey that I wanted you to see all the different ways you might connect.
+There is so much information available in a way that is accessible to people at any stage of their money journey that I wanted you to see all the different ways you might connect.

 You can find all of our book and other reviews here.